promathieuthiry/promathieuthiry/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/promathieuthiry/promathieuthiry/master/wave.gif" width="40px">
 My name is Mathieu THIRY and I'm a Front-End developer.
 I'm from France, living in Paris and currently working at <a href="https://hubup.fr/" target="blank">Hubup</a>.
+You can find my portfolio at <a href="https://mathieuthiry.fr" target="blank">mathieuthiry.fr</a>  as well as on <a href="https://codepen.io/https://codepen.io/matmat92" target="blank">codepen</a>.

 ## 🔧 Technologies & Tools
 These are some of the major technologies that I use or have worked on in the past: